 Issues with Bitmain?

 Of course, like all Antminer units, the R4 is built by the Chinese Bitcoin mining giants Bitmain.
-Bitmain are something of a controversial company.
+Bitmain is something of a controversial company.
 In fact, in 2017, they were accused of delaying the important SegWit upgrade to the Bitcoin network.